sea-kg/yourCityIsInvadedByAliens/README.md

 - ~~ios~~ - **Not configured yet**
 - ~~apple tv~~ - **Not configured yet**

-## Struct of res
+## Structure of directory `res`

-`./res/app` - contains basic configuration / textures for panels, buttons and etc...
+- `./res/app` - contains basic configuration / textures for panels, buttons and etc...
-`./res/default` - contains default map / textures / sprites and etc
+- `./res/default` - contains default map / textures / sprites and etc
-`./res/asset-factories-bootscreen` - contains all resources needed for bootscreen `./res/asset-factories` - contains all resources needed for game
+- `./res/asset-factories-bootscreen` - contains all resources needed for bootscreen
+- `./res/asset-factories` - contains all resources needed for game

-## Other Intruments
+## Other instruments

 - cmake - for compiling project
 - Visual Studio Code - for editing code